International investment position statistics

 - Commission Regulation (EU) No 555/2012 of 22 June 2012 amending Regulation (EC) No 184/2005 of the European Parliament and of the Council on Community statistics concerning balance of payments, international trade in services and foreign direct investment, as regards the update of data requirements and definitions.

 - Commission Regulation (EU) No 1013/2016 of 8 June 2016 as an amendment to the above

 - However, considerable doubts have been raised about the negative net IIP.
 By estimating data gaps in assets held by euro area residents in offshore financial centres, missing in the compilation of national IIPs, the author concludes that the euro area is indeed a net lender to the rest of the world.
 See: http://www.parisschoolofeconomics.eu/docs/zucman-gabriel/mwn23march.pdf

 - Source: IMF (BOPS).
 Differences with official figures may occur due to exchange rates applied.

 - Consisting of other equity, currency and deposits, loans, insurance, pension and standardised guarantee schemes, trade credit and advances, other accounts receivable/payable, special drawing rights.

-- Including all components of the IIP, i.e. direct investment, portfolio investment, other investment, financial derivatives and employee stock options, reserve assets.
+- Including all components of the IIP, i.e. direct investment, portfolio investment, financial derivatives and employee stock options, other investment and reserve assets.